^

 Prevention of HIV infection in children

-The antiepidemic regimen for HIV infection is the same as for hepatitis B. In pediatrics, the system of preventive measures should be based on the fact that children usually become infected with HIV in high-risk families (AIDS patients, drug addicts, bisexuals, etc.).
-In this regard, the main preventive measure can be considered a worldwide struggle for a healthy lifestyle, as well as educational activities to combat prostitution, drug addiction, sexual perversion, etc.
+The anti-epidemic regime for HIV infection is the same as for hepatitis B. In pediatrics, the system of preventive measures should be built taking into account the fact that children usually become infected with HIV in high-risk families (AIDS patients, drug addicts, bisexuals, etc.).
+In this regard, the main preventive measure can be considered the global fight for a healthy lifestyle, as well as educational activities to combat prostitution, drug addiction, sexual perversion, etc.

 Prognosis for HIV infection in children

-Very heavy.
-At clinically expressed forms the lethality is about 50%.
-From diagnosis to death, from 2-3 months to 2 years and more.
-In no case, normal immune functions are restored spontaneously or under the influence of treatment.
-Among the patients diagnosed before 1982, about 90% have died so far.
-However, recently there have been reports of a more favorable prognosis, especially in the case of HIV infection of the second type.
+Very severe.
+In clinically expressed forms, the mortality rate is about 50%.
+From diagnosis to death, it takes from 2-3 months to 2 years or more.
+In no case are normal immune functions restored spontaneously or under the influence of treatment.
+Among patients identified before 1982, about 90% have died by now.
+However, recently there have been reports of a more favorable prognosis, especially in the case of HIV type 2 infection.
 Patients with Kaposi's sarcoma have a better prognosis than patients with opportunistic infections.
-There is an opinion that patients with Kaposi's sarcoma have less damage to the immune system.
+It is believed that patients with Kaposi's sarcoma have less damage to the immune system.

 Использованная литература